For an authentic samurai experience in Tokyo, the 2-hour Genuine Samurai Experience Through Kendo, held in Taito City is a great option.

 This immersive activity allows participants to delve into the world of samurai with bamboo sword combat and spirited yelling.

 With a 5.0 rating based on 54 reviews, this experience promises to provide a true taste of traditional martial arts.
-Don’t miss this opportunity to step into the shoes of a samurai and discover the rich history and philosophy behind Kendo.
+Don’t miss this opportunity to step into the shoes of a samurai and discover the fascinating history and philosophy behind Kendo.

 - Kendo evolved from kenjutsu, the art of the sword, practiced by samurai warriors in feudal Japan.